TJYSunset/E368A63F.OpenTypeOnDemand/README.md

 ## OpenTypeOnDemand

-Some sort of text layout engine for MonoGame (DirectX), using FreeType & HarfBuzz.
+Some sort of text layout engine for MonoGame (DirectX), using FreeType.

 Draws text and returns list of textures.